Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 Path Construction ./Device/Vendor/MSFT/Policy/Config/Power/<PolicySettingsName>

-As Microsoft states, these are ADMX backed policy and as such requires special SyncML format to Enable or Disable.
+As Microsoft states, these are ADMX-backed policies, and as such, they require a special SyncML format to Enable or Disable.

-What if your Windows 10 workstations are still running 1803 or 1809?
-Good old PowerShell way…
+Are Windows 10 workstations still running 1803 or 1809?
+Good Old PowerShell Way

-It is quite possible that due to Microsoft extending the support for 1803 and 1809 versions of Windows 10 Enterprise and Education SKU till the 11th of May 2021(ref) as of today, a majority of your production environment workstations are still on either of these two versions and you have not yet made the move to 1903/1909.
+It is quite possible that, as of today, due to Microsoft extending the support for 1803 and 1809 versions of Windows 10 Enterprise and Education SKU until May 11th, 2021((ref), a majority of your production environment workstations are still on either of these two versions.
+You have not yet made the move to 1903/1909.

-However, if you check the documentation of Policy CSP for Power Option configurations, many nodes were added since Windows 10 version 1903.
-As such, there is no guarantee that those were backported to the previous Windows 10 versions as well.
+However, if you check the documentation of Policy CSP for Power Option configurations, you will see that many nodes have been added since Windows 10 version 1903.
+There is no guarantee that those were also backported to the previous Windows 10 versions.

-In such cases, the only other way that I could think of is to make use of a PowerShell script deployment from Intune to configure the power-related settings instead.
+In such cases, the only other option I can think of is to use a PowerShell script deployment from Intune to configure the power-related settings instead.

-For example, if you would want to manage the Lid close action on an Intune managed Windows 10 1803/1809 device, you may resort to using a PS script deployment.
-You would require only two lines of code to set the value you require for the Lid close action in the format as below
+For example, you may deploy a PS script to manage the Lid close action on an Intune-managed Windows 10 1803/1809 device.
+You would require only two lines of code to set the value you need for the lid close action in the format below.

 Format ====== powercfg -SETACVALUEINDEX <Power Scheme GUID> <Subgroup GUID> <Power Setting GUID> <Index Value> powercfg -SETDCVALUEINDEX <Power Scheme GUID> <Subgroup GUID> <Power Setting GUID> <Index Value> Where Index Value is as Index Value Action 0 Do Nothing 1 Sleep 2 Hibernate 3 Shutdown

-For those who are new to using the command line, you can probably start by retrieving the currently active power scheme of the system using the command
+For those new to the command line, you can probably start by using the command to retrieve the system’s currently active power scheme.

 powercfg -getactivescheme

-Note the GUID and use it to query more details about it using the command
+Note the GUID and use it to query more details using the command.

 powercfg -q <GUID of Power Scheme>